Break free from never feeling good enough and the constant pressure to do more and be more.

-You might also hold yourself to high standards — trying to be capable, agreeable or “good enough”, while quietly doubting yourself inside.
+You may also hold yourself to relentless standards — trying to be capable, agreeable or “good enough”, while privately struggling with self-doubt, pressure or the feeling that whatever you do is never enough.

 You want to stop…

-• Constantly doubting yourself — replaying conversations and questioning your worth
+Constantly second-guessing yourself — replaying conversations and questioning your worth

-• Saying “yes” when you really mean “no” — and resenting it later
+Saying “yes” when you really mean “no” — then feeling resentful, overwhelmed or emotionally drained

-• Losing sight of your own needs — while prioritising everyone else’s
+Losing touch with your own needs — while prioritising everyone else’s

-• Feeling anxious or unsettled in relationships — overthinking how you come across
+Feeling insecure in relationships — overthinking how you come across or fearing you’ve upset someone

-• Holding yourself to impossible standards — feeling that whatever you do is never quite good enough
+Holding yourself to impossible standards — never feeling that what you do is quite good enough

 You’re ready to…